ShadyElyaski/SELoadImageASync/README.markdown

 ## What is SELoadImageASync?

-SELoadImageASync is a simple handy Obj-C method used to load image from URL into a UIImageView ASynchronously and cache it in device forever, all that with just one line of code!
+SELoadImageASync is a simple handy Obj-C method used to load image from URL into a UIImageView ASynchronously and cache it on device forever, all that with just one line of code!

 **It has more features including:**